csmartinez/pizza-order/README.md

 ##Tests

-tests for triangleType function can be run using by opening spec-runner in the spec folder in the project folder
+tests for pizzaOrder function can be run using by opening spec-runner in the spec folder in the project folder

 ##Motivation